 To be awarded the VCE, a student must satisfactorily complete a MINIMUM of SIXTEEN UNITS, which must include:

 - Three of the four compulsory units of English including units 3 and 4.
 A unit is one “semester’s work”.

 - Four pairs of Units 3 and 4 sequences including English units 3 and 4.

 - Unit 3∕4 sequences are those normally undertaken in Year 12, or through Early Access.

 Satisfactory completion of a unit means demonstrating achievement of ALL learning outcomes for that Unit.
 Units which are VET Certificate studies may also contribute to the VCE Unit total and Unit 3∕4 sequences.

 Students typically undertake a total of 20 semester-length units.
 Normally, ten units will be studied in Year 11, and ten units will be studied in Year 12.

 VCE STREAMS (effective from 2023)

 As effective of 2023 VCAA will no longer be offering a VCAL certificate and all senior education will fall under the VCE umbrella.
 Within the VCE there are two programs a student can choose to complete given their future pathway.
-These are; VCE and VCE – Vocational Specialisation.
-Below information is based on the mainstream VCE pathway, for further information and requirements regarding VCE – Vocational Specialisation please refer to that page directly.
+These are; VCE and VCE – Vocational Major.
+Below information is based on the mainstream VCE pathway, for further information and requirements regarding VCE – Vocational Major please refer to that page directly.

 SATISFACTORY COMPLETION OF UNITS 1-4